Webinar Popup Cancel button

 The first Shell logo, a black-and-white illustration of a seashell, was unveiled in 1900.
 The shell has remained in the company logo ever since, despite numerous updates, including a change in color in 1948.
 The company started using the current logo as a stand-alone mark without any text in 1995.

-The vivid red and yellow brand colors of Shell are recognizable.
+The vivid red and yellow brand colors of the famous logo are recognizable.
 Nevertheless, these decisions emphasize cultural significance rather than color psychology.

 To establish an emotional connection with their customers, Shell chose the colors of the Spanish flag—where many early California settlers were born—when it first arrived in California.
 That bond has grown quite strong when considering how the business has performed over time.